 Find Cheap Health Insurance Quotes in Virginia

-Consumers seeking health insurance in the state of Virginia can find affordable options by looking at the plans offered on the health insurance marketplace.
-Overall, the companies offering the cheapest health insurance plans for most people are Anthem HealthKeepers and Optimum Choice UnitedHealthcare.
-These two providers offer the most affordable Silver plans in 77% of Virginia's counties.
+People seeking health insurance in the state of Virginia can find affordable options by looking at the plans offered on the health insurance marketplace.
+Overall, the companies offering the cheapest Silver health insurance plans for most people are Anthem HealthKeepers and Piedmont Community HealthCare HMO Inc. These two providers offer the most affordable Silver plans in almost half of Virginia's counties and independent cities.

 Choosing the right provider is the first step to getting the best deal on health insurance.
-For example, in most of the counties where Optimum Choice operates, its UHC Value Base Silver is the cheapest plan available in the county.
+For example, in most of the counties where Aetna operates, its Silver 2 plan is the cheapest Silver plan available in the county.

 Within a given tier of coverage, your actual health insurance costs will depend on your age and income.
 In general, those who are older will pay more for a health insurance plan, and those who have low to moderate incomes will qualify for premium tax credits, which reduce the monthly cost of health insurance.